raditya1117/HoneyBadger/python-errors/article.md

 ### Connection refused error

 The `ConnectionRefusedError` is a subclass of `ConnectionError`, which specifically indicates that a connection attempt was explicitly refused by the remote host.
-It occurs due to incorrect IP address or portnumber, firewall blocking, or if the server is not running or has reached its maximum capacity for pending connections.
+It occurs due to an incorrect IP address or port number, firewall blocking, or if the server is not running or has reached its maximum capacity for pending connections.
 For example, consider the following code:

 ```py
 import socket